ebymatthew/udacity-drlnd/p3_collab-compet/report.md

 *Hyperparameter Optimization*

 The parameters described above we chosen based on intuition and manually evaluating a small number of combinations.
 A more thorough parameter search would likely lead to improved model performance.
-Some common optimization approaches include grid search and bayesian optimzation.
+Some common optimization approaches include grid search and bayesian optimization.

 *Network Architecture*